AndersDeath/diary2/000-current.md

 # 21 Juli - Sontag - Berlin - 668 Tag der Einwanderung - Hot Sunny

 The weater was extremely hot today.
 It was 32 degrees but with high humidity that chnaged everything and made life harder.
 However the day was nice.
+We did't walk a lot today and mostly were at home.